Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Cats are incredibly social creatures, and providing a stimulating environment is essential for preventing unhealthy and negative behaviours.

 Cats also sleep a lot, and that’s normal, but don’t mistake your cat’s frequent napping habits for them wanting to be left alone.
-Cats react to their environment, so if you want to shed some weight off of your chunky cat, make their surroundings more exciting!
+Cats react to their environment, so if you want to shed some weight off your chunky cat, make their surroundings more exciting!

 Cats need both physical and mental stimulation, using both solo and interactive methods.
 With so many different cat toys on the market, it’s easy to encourage some extra energy out of your cat.